Talking About HD with Family and Friends

 1. Finding it stressful to talk to family and friends

-Perhaps the most obvious reason you may find it difficult to talk to family and friends about HD is because it causes you a lot of stress worrying about what to say to them?
-How will people react to what you tell them?
-Will friends understand?
-Will family understand what you are feeling?
-You might even be afraid that you will upset someone if you mention HD – this may particularly be the case with family members.
-These are all valid and very common concerns for young people to have and actually, it is good that you are thinking about all these possible outcomes, it shows that you are aware of the people around you and how they may react.
-We will explore this in some of our tips for talking about HD later in the section.
+The most obvious reason why you may find it difficult to talk to family and friends about HD, is because it causes you a lot of stress.
+You may worry about what to tell people, how they will react, if they will understand what you are feeling and whether your relationship with them will change if you talk about HD.
+You might even be afraid that you will upset someone if you mention HD – particularly with family members.
+These are all valid and very common concerns for young people.

 2. HD is not discussed in your home

-You may be one of the many young people in a family where HD is not discussed openly, despite HD being a big part of your lives.
-Many families find it difficult to talk openly about HD, and when it isn’t discussed at all this makes it much more difficult for you to ask questions or raise concerns you have about HD with your family.
+You may be one of the many young people in a family where HD is not discussed openly at home, despite HD being a big part of your life.
+Many families find it difficult to talk openly about HD, and when it isn’t discussed at all, it can be challenging to ask questions or raise concerns about HD with your family.

 “My family don't really talk about HD.”
 Vicky